MicrosoftDocs/azure-dev-docs/articles/javascript/tutorial/browser-file-upload-azure-storage-blob.md

 This tutorial uses the following environments:

-* Local development with GitHub CodeSpaces or Visual Studio Code.
+* Local development with GitHub Codespaces or Visual Studio Code.
 * Build and deploy with GitHub Actions.

 ## 1. Fork sample application repository with GitHub